logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/aws-image.rst

 5. On the **Choose an Instance Type** page select the hardware configuration for you instance.
 For a smooth experience we recommend at **minimum** ``t2.2xlarge`` instance type.
 6. Continue with configuring **Instance details** Make sure that:

-   - The VPC you select has enabled **Private DNS hostnames** By default when you create a new VPC, it's not enabled.
+   - The VPC you select has **Private DNS hostnames** enabled.
+By default when you create a new VPC, it's not enabled.
 To enabled it follow this guide here_
    - You **Assign a Public IP**

 7. Next proceed to **Storage** and we recommend at least 300GB.
 Note: EBS performance varies by the size of the volume and by usage - the more you use the drive the fastest it gets.